Roof & Wall Panel Machines

 Download or print this reference guide on making the appropriate camber station tooling adjustments in your roof panel machine.

-At NTM, our roof panel rollformers are post-cut machines, which means a shear is used to cut the panels after it’s rollformed and before it exits the machine.
-When there is a shear alignment issue, the shear is not accurately cutting panels, which may mean that the Entry/Exit Shear Dies are misaligned or the shear blades are not appropriately positioned according to the profile type.
+At NTM, our roof panel rollformers are post-cut machines, which means a shear cuts the panels after they’re rollformed and before they exit the machine.
+When there is a shear alignment issue, the shear is not accurately cutting panels, which may mean that the entry/exit shear dies are misaligned or the shear blades are not appropriately positioned according to the profile type.

 To spot shear alignment issues, you may see:

 The shear, which is electrically activated and hydraulically driven in NTM’s SSQ II Machine, is not “one size fits all” for every metal roof panel profile.
-For example, the Entry and Exit Shear Dies might be in alignment for rollforming the SS450 profile but are completely out of alignment for the SSQ275 profile.
-In other words, it’s not always at the shear is broken or something happened to the part, but rather that it just needs to be adjusted to fit the current profile.
+For example, the entry and exit shear dies might be in alignment for rollforming the SS450 profile but are completely out of alignment for the SSQ275 profile.
+In other words, it’s not always that the shear is broken or something happened to the part, but rather that it just needs to be adjusted to fit the current profile.

 Additionally, improper cutting might be due to inadequate maintenance performed on the shear.